NASI Scopus Young Scientist Awards 2019

 The NASI – Scopus Young Scientist of the year receives:

 The 13th NASI Scopus Young Scientist Awards will have 5 multi-disciplinary categories that are aligned with national missions of Make in India, Digital India, Healthy India and Clean India.
 If your research (both basic and applied) is empowering or can be a helpful technological tool for the above mentioned national missions, do not forget to mention it in your application as it can give your application an additional weightage.

-The last date for physical receipt of the application is Saturday,15th June 2019.
+The last date for physical receipt of the application has been extended to 30th June, 2019.

 The Awards for 2019 will be presented the following 5 multi-disciplinary categories:

 To recognize India’s most promising women researchers who have demonstrated excellence in scientific field.
 Female applicants only.

 To recognize India’s most promising researchers who are working in the field of AGRICULTURE and are committed to developing sustainable models that help in increasing food security and improving the quality of life of people living in rural areas.

 To recognise India’s most promising researchers who are working in the field of EARTH, OCEANOGRAPHIC, ENVIRONMENTAL and ECOLOGICAL STUDIES, SOCIAL SCIENCES and ECOSYSTEM and are contributing to protecting our planet and conserving its natural resources.

 BIOMEDICAL RESEARCH AND HEALTHCARE

 To recognize India’s most promising researchers who are working in the field of MEDICINE AND BIOMEDICAL SCIENCES and are making groundbreaking contributions toward improving health and wellbeing of citizens.